sklprogs/LanguageTricks/README.md

 ## experience \| an experience \| experiences

-**Countable**: an event or incident.
-It is an event that you were a part of and the event made an impression on you (it's something you will remember).
+*Countable*: an event or incident.
+It is an event that you were a part of and the event made an impression on you (it’s something you will remember).
 These type of experiences are countable, just like events.

-> *Climbing Mount Everest was an **experience** that I'll never forget.*
+> *Climbing Mount Everest was an **experience** that I’ll never forget.*

 > *I have had some bad **experiences** with taxi drivers.*

-**Uncountable**: familiarity.
+*Uncountable*: familiarity.
 You have used computers for many years, so you are familiar with them, you have knowledge of them, and you have skill using them:

 > *I have 8 years of teaching **experience**.*